14 minute read time

 For each A/B test idea you have, quickly (even just in your head) assess it against the 3 elements of the ICE score to help you grade each idea and prioritize which ones you should execute on first.

-Unfortunately not every A/B test you run is going to result in a positive increase in conversions.
+Not every A/B test you run is going to result in a positive increase in conversions.
 Some of your variations will decrease conversions, and many won’t have any noticeable effect at all.

-The key to this is to make sure you learn from each A/B test you run, and use that knowledge to create better campaigns next time.
+The key to this is to make sure you learn from each A/B test you run and use that knowledge to create better campaigns next time.

-For an entire week they ran different A/B tests on the newsletter, changing the template, testing images, testing fonts, etc.
+For an entire week, they ran different A/B tests on the newsletter, changing the template, testing images, testing fonts, etc.

 Not every test they ran resulted in a positive increase in conversions (for instance, adding images to the email actually decreased conversions) but, with every test, they learned more about what works and what doesn’t work for their audience.
 This helped them to come up with a new email design that generated a 32% increase in conversions.

 Now that you know why testing your emails is important and which elements to test, let’s briefly take a look at 3 tools that can help you create the perfect email.

 Although CoSchedule built the Headline Analyzer to help analyze blog post headlines, this nifty tool also works well as a subject line tester for coming up with catchy email subject lines.
 It helps you balance the words in your headline so you can create one that really grabs attention and drives readers to open your email.

 If your emails don’t reach your subscribers’ inboxes, it doesn’t matter how good your email headline and copy are.